visalim329/sdk-nrf/doc/nrf/protocols/matter/end_product/bootloader.rst

 *****************************

 Read :ref:`ug_bootloader_adding_immutable_mcuboot` to learn how to add MCUboot to an |NCS| application.
-Some Matter samples include Device Firmware Update (DFU) support out of the box, as listed in the :ref:`sample feature matrix table <matter_samples>`.
+Some Matter samples include DFU support out of the box, as listed in the :ref:`sample feature matrix table <matter_samples>`.

 MCUboot minimal configuration
 *****************************